Jared-Godar/codeup_notes/Fundamentals/mac_guide.md

 - UNIX links
 - Aliases (Mac-specific)
-    - Diectory entries that redirect you to a file of another location
+    - Directory entries that redirect you to a file of another location
-    - Allows you to access the same file in its original path from multiple places without duplcating it.
+    - Allows you to access the same file in its original path from multiple places without duplicating it.
 - `Command+Option+Drag` See curved arrow.
 Released to alias.
     - Can be used to creat a folder of commonly used applications to put into the dock as a stack